folly2022/alx-low_level_programming/0x0C-more_malloc_free/README.md

 2. a function that allocates memory for an array, using malloc
 3. a function that creates an array of integers.
 4. a function that reallocates a memory block using malloc and free
+5.  a program that multiplies two positive numbers.